How to Introduce Bondage Sex and

-If you and your significant other are two of the millions of other couples who have read E.L James’ Fifty Shades of Grey, then you may be considering BDSM sex.
+If you and your significant other are two of the millions of other couples who have read E.L James’ Fifty Shades of Grey, then you may be considering bondage sex and BDSM.
 While previously, BDSM and bondage sex were not something you would mention in everyday conversation, the trilogy of books, and now movies, has opened up a whole new realm of discussion.

 It’s now not taboo to mention tying up your significant other and putting a ball gag in their mouth.
 Nor is it uncommon to keep a stockpile of handcuffs and horsewhips.

-If you’ve been fantasizing about bondage porn – and you’ve been toying with the idea of introducing it into your relationship, we’ve included some tips on how to get started.
+If you’ve been fantasizing about bondage sex and BDSM – and you’ve been toying with the idea of introducing it into your relationship, we’ve included some tips on how to get started.
 It can be easier than you think.

 Get Comfortable Talking about Sex